aditya-2k23/backend-course/README.md

 - **Comprehensive**: Covers both foundational and advanced backend development topics.
 - **Hands-On Learning**: Practical projects to reinforce your understanding.
 - **Collaborative**: Developed by Aditya and Smoljames, ensuring high-quality content and support.
-- **Community Support**: Join our community to connect with other learners and share your progress.

 ---